KyawKoKoSan/DevOps/use_cases/use_case_14.md

 ==============================================================================

-No list is generated, or an error occurs during the retrieval process.
+No list is generated, or an error occurs during the retrieval process and the system will shows "Failed to get top populated cities in the region" message.

 Primary Actor
 ==============================================================================